-Without the help of traditional loans and financial assistance, scholarships are important to students at programming bootcamps.
-Here is our definitive list of coding schools that offer coding scholarships.
+Coding bootcamp tuition can range from $9,000 to $21,000, and without the help of traditional loans and financial assistance, scholarships are important to students.
+Below is our comprehensive list of over 35 bootcamps around the world that offer coding scholarships.
 Scholarship specifics like amount and requirements are included where available.

 Grace Hopper Scholarship for Women in Technology.
 The $500 scholarship is applied to all women participating in Bitmaker’s immersive program – no application necessary.

 The New Relic Diversity Scholarship in Software Development & Design offers $500 off tuition for women, minorities, and veterans.

 The Women Who Code Bootcamp Scholarship offers a $1000 partial scholarship for women.

 BrainStation offers merit-based scholarships and automatic scholarships for women and members of the Canadian Armed Forces.

 Claim Academy offers various scholarships to meet funding needs.

 1) $500 Women in Technology Scholarship

 3) $500 Minority Scholarship

 4) $500 Veteran Scholarship